CloverFeywilde/Strawberry-Academy/Isekai Core Rules - Tai.md

 ## Classes
-These are the classes Tai has access to so far!
-Your class has special rules regarding pets.
+Below is the list of classes that Tai knows:

 ### Primal Mage
 __Class Suit:__ Charm (Milk)